kaidoj/human-watcher/README.md

 ## Output

-The processed video is saved to the `output` directory with a timestamp in the filename.
-For example:
+The processed frames are saved to timestamped directories in the `output` folder:

 ```
-output/human_detection_20230815_143027.mp4
+output/session_20230815_143027/
+  ├── frame_000001.jpg
+  ├── frame_000002.jpg
+  ├── frame_000003.jpg
+  └── ...
 ```

+Frames are saved in the following cases:
+- When humans are detected in the frame
+- Periodically (every 5 seconds) to maintain context

+Each saved frame includes:
+- Bounding boxes around detected humans
+- The current FPS calculation
+- A timestamp showing when the frame was captured

 ## Requirements